NOTE: Spoilers, Spoilers, here they spawn / First read Watchmen, then read on.

 Urizen and Los are another reflection of Innocence and Experience, with Urizen possessing the more naive and limited perspective (though he doesn’t realize it), and Los taking a broader view.
 Los’s creativity transcends moral judgments.
 “I will not Reason & Compare,” he says in Jerusalem. “[M]y business is to Create.”
 (William Blake: The Complete Illuminated Books, pg.
 307) For Los (and, the texts strongly suggest, for Blake), the creations of imagination are neither good nor bad.
 In the view of experience, they simply are.
 Thus, in answer to the question Blake poses in “The Tyger”: Yes, he who made the lamb also made its predator, a framing begun in possibility (with “Could”) and finished in audacity (with “Dare”).

 How might these personas and concepts map onto Watchmen?
-Ozymandias seems like a possible candidate for an Urizen figure — he creates an extraordinarily elaborate plan which he believes to constitute a complete salvation of humanity, but we as readers can understand that he may not be as far-sighted as he believes himself to be.
+Ozymandias seems like a possible candidate for an Urizen figure — he architects an extraordinarily elaborate plan which he believes to constitute a complete salvation of humanity, but we as readers can understand that he may not be as far-sighted as he believes himself to be.
 Rorschach, too, partakes of Urizen’s insistence on clear and unsullied moral judgments, a black-and-white Law that transcends any messy human intricacies.
 Blake, and Los, would approve of neither — they are anti-creative, though Adrian surely fashions a fearsome Tyger.